-At CEDC, we have a bias towards open source solutions in our web development processes, for a variety of reasons which are both practical and philosophical.
+At CEDC, we have a bias towards free and open source software solutions in our web development processes, for a variety of reasons which are both practical and philosophical.

 In practice, an open source project shares the source code that makes up the software and provides a license that allows modification and redistribution of the code without licensing fees.
 Most often there are communities of people that use the software and contribute improvements back to it, which are vetted, discussed, and often included in future versions for everyone to benefit from.
 Freely available open source projects power most of the web at this point.

 Free software often does have costs.
 You may need to pay someone to install and configure it, do security updates over time, or train you.
 However, it generally does not have licensing fees or upcharges that kick in as your organization grows, and it provides a freedom that proprietary systems often do not.

 On top of that, the primary open source projects we use are tailored to the needs of the nonprofit world.
 This is generally a much better fit than a proprietary system built for business which a nonprofit workflow is shoehorned into.
 Backdrop CMS has a specific focus on affordability for small and medium-sized organizations in addition to its technical goals.
 CiviCRM lists in its vision the goal to provide a quality CRM to groups regardless of budget, to help them achieve their mission and improve the world.